- What is cancer?

 - Share your cancer story

-Each year more than 1200 Australian women are diagnosed with ovarian cancer.
+In 2010, 1305 new cases of ovarian cancer were diagnosed in Australian women.
 The main risk factor for ovarian cancer is getting older.
 Over 80 per cent of women diagnosed are over 50 years of age.
 Ovarian cancer can be difficult to diagnose at an early stage, largely because symptoms can be vague and similar to those of other common illnesses.

 Is there a screening test for ovarian cancer?